Kicksecure/anon-apt-sources-list/README.md

-# APT Sources List for Security-Focussed Linux Distributions #
+# Kicksecure APT and Flatpak Repository Configuration #

+Configuring APT and Flatpak sources:
+- Includes Debian APT repositories (main, updates, backports, fasttrack, security)
+- Incorporates Debian APT components (main, contrib, non-free, non-free-firmware)
+- Integrates the Flathub repository (verified and floss subsets only)

+Flatpak:
+- Official Flathub repository only.
+- Uses subset verified_floss, which means only verified applications and freedom software can be installed by default.

+Provides configuration files:
+- /etc/apt/sources.list.d/debian.list for APT sources
+- /etc/flatpak/remotes.d/flathub.flatpakrepo for Flatpak sources

+A Discussion on Distribution Maintenance Strategies:

-A question of distribution maintenance strategies.
-The more standard way would indeed be populating /etc/apt/sources.list at install or build time and leaving /etc/apt/sources.list.d alone.
+The more standard
+way would indeed be populating /etc/apt/sources.list at install or build time and leaving /etc/apt/sources.list.d alone.

 The idea of managing /etc/apt/sources.list.d/debian.list for the user is, the security-focused distribution maintainers can decide when it is a better "change stable to oldstable", "keep wheezy as long as needed to work out [eventual!] issues